 However, I learned quickly not to register too many devices with the Canary.
 If I left one of my tablets or my work phone behind when leaving the house, Canary wouldn't arm itself; this is because it tracks the device, not the person.
 Pro tip to Canary users: Limit the number of devices upon which you install the Canary mobile app.
 This will minimize such issues, and make coordinating the Canary's settings much simpler.

 The Canary app is available for Android and iOS devices, and there's a bare-bones browser interface for desktop computers.
-Canary also operates on a platform that other security cameras do not: the Apple Watch.
-I'm not personally an Apple Watch user, so I didn't test the app on that wearable device.
+Canary also operates on a platform that many other security cameras do not: the Apple Watch.

 But maneuvering through the phone app is fairly intuitive, and it's easy to manage multiple Canary cameras from one device.
 From the app, you can receive motion and climate alerts, view your video clips, zoom the lens and sound the siren.